AbhinavChebrolu/ChitFund_BlockChain/README.md

 # ChitFund

-Chitfunds are collection of money from specific number of people in specific installments.
-At the end of each installment a random winner is picked and transfered the money.
-This is run by a central authority can cause scams.
-Avoiding the central authority and using smart contract for storing the money and distributing will diminish the fraudulent activities and expenses for the central authority.
+Chit funds are key financial inclusion tools for millions in India, especially low-budget investors who do not have access to formal institutions like banks and NBFCs.
+A chit fund is a very traditional and homegrown financial tool that helps subscribers inculcate the habit of saving.
+India is home to millions of such subscribers who have been doing this for many decades, but on the other hand, the chit fund system is also prone to fraud.
+With news claiming that 1.2 to 1.4 million of public money is being lost because of various chip fund schemes.
+More than 350 frauds affecting 15 million families in 17 states were identified, mainly targeting low-income investors by several mutual fund companies.

 ## How the application work

-User is allowed to create Chitfunds and participants can join up to a defined limit.
-Each participant can pay his installment and after all participants are paid, smart contract picks the winner for the current installment and transfers the money to his wallet.
-After the transfer collection against the next installment is started.
+A user is allowed to create a chit fund and participants can join up to a prescribed limit.
+Each participant can pay his installments and after all participants are paid, the smart contract selects the winner for the current installment and transfers the money to his wallet.
+Transfer collection starts against the next installment.

-Smart contract is developed in solidity, compiled by solc and deployed to Rinkeby network using web3.js.
+The smart contract is developed in Solidity, compiled by solc and deployed on the Rinkeby network using web3.js.
 NodeJs is used on the server, ReactJs on the front-end along with NextJs.

 ## Dependencies